Media Resources

 Ali Curtis

-Prior to joining MLS NEXT Pro, Curtis served as General Manager for Toronto FC from 2019 to 2021.
-During his time in Toronto, the club won the Eastern Conference Championship and advanced to MLS Cup in 2019.
-Additionally, in 2020, the club finished with the second-best record in the regular season and top signing Alejandro Pozuelo was named league MVP.
+Curtis previously served as General Manager of Toronto FC (2019-2021).
+During his tenure, the club won the Eastern Conference Championship and advanced to MLS Cup in 2019.

 Originally from Ann Arbor, Michigan, Curtis resides in New Jersey with his wife and two children.